litozz/Dual-boot-on-XPS-9560/README.md

 # Tutorial about how to install Linux distro (LD) alongside Windows with dual boot on Dell XPS 9560

-## 1. Configure first BIOS/UEFI options
+## 1. First, configure BIOS/UEFI options

-First of all, enter de BIOS/UEFI setup.
+First of all, enter to the BIOS/UEFI setup.
 Set boot mode to UEFI and disable secure boot.
 Test if you can start windows, if yes, you can continue.

 ## 2. Allowing Windows to boot on AHCI mode